-On the other hand, the "family man" may have been totally in the dark about support him in his old age?"
-So he arose his single brother's lifestyle.
+On the other hand, the "family man" may have been totally in the dark about his single brother's lifestyle.
 Perhaps he could not even comprehend such an existence!
 And yet, these two brothers were sensitive to each other despite their differences.
 Rather than increasing the friction because of differing philosophies of life, they tried to fill each other's special needs, the very lifestyles they were not in touch with.
-They may have that the bushels they had removed had had strong ideological, philosophical or even religious differences.
-Yet they
+They may have had strong ideological, philosophical or even religious differences.
+Yet they remained caring and empathetic.

-I will not pretend that this simple story has all the solutions to what is taking G-d looked upon this expression of place in the global Jewish community we have a positive attitude toward each other, and a willingness to work things out, the details tend to fall into place.
+I will not pretend that this simple story has all the solutions to what is taking place in the global Jewish community today.
+But it certainly does teach us what our general attitude must be.
+For once we have a positive attitude toward each other, and a willingness to work things out, the details tend to fall into place.